 Tulsi (holy basil), thyme and oregano are herbs that help the body fight off viral attacks.
 These herbs can be had fresh or dried and can be added to your food for extra flavor.

 Make the immune-boosting soup by adding sweet potato, garlic, spring onions, and parsley to a pot with enough water to cook the vegetables.
 Place on the heat and bring to the boil.
 Simmer for ten minutes on low heat.
 Blend the vegetables and water to make a thick soup.
 This antiviral soup is excellent for preventing infections and keeping the immune system well-tuned.
 Have this soup daily when suffering from a cold or the flu, for a quick recovery and to prevent further infections.

 Taking the basic precautionary measures and eating foods that boost your immunity can safe guarf your health with a health insurance policy that covers COVID-19 disease from getting a viral infection.
-When more people actively make efforts to prevent the spread of the Novel Coronavirus In India, they help to reduce the chance of an epidemic outbreak in the country by taking small measures like sanitizing your phones and washing hands regularly
+When more people actively make efforts to protect their health and prevent the spread of the Novel Coronavirus In India, they help to reduce the chance of an epidemic outbreak in the country by taking small measures like sanitizing your phones and washing hands regularly